flyingblackhat/BugzIssues/README.md

-# BugzIssues
-Issues for Bugz
+# Bugz Issues

+Bug and issue tracker for Bugz.
+If you encountered a bug or have a feature request feel free to create an issue.